trokster/xcayp/README.md

 =====

 Have you ever dreamed of escaping from your PC and code from any internet enabled device?
 Xcap allow this and much more.
 In fact we do not yet fully understand the potential of this technology but we know it is a stepping stone in a new teritorry.

 Xcayp is a modular online interface of which the code is stored in an web oriented database with advanced synchronisation capabilities.

-For the time being the interface is limited, it is composed of:
+For the time being the interface is composed of:

 A code editor allowing online modification of the interfaces objects, therefore allowing its own modifications in real time.

-And widgets enabling to control the connection to the source DBs, and therefor to manage if work is performed locally or synchronised imediately to the server.
+And widgets enabling to control the connection to the source DBs, and therefore to manage if work is performed locally or synchronised directly to the server whenever you are online.

 The goal is to provide to the comunity  a robust interface basis which can be used by other as the fundation to build their online aplications.

 Status
 ------